 - Once all of the outer leaves are removed, you’ll be left with a small bundle of inner leaves that are likely pinkish-purplish in color towards the tips, and very tender.

-– These leaves can usually be pulled off in one clump, leaving you with the heart full of the “choke” — the inedible fuzzy part of the plant.
-Use a small knife or spoon to gently scrape it out and discard it.
+- These leaves can usually be pulled off in one clump, leaving you with the artichoke heart full of the fuzzy center, the “choke” — the inedible fuzzy part of the plant.
+Use a small grapefruit spoon or knife to gently scrape it out and discard it.
+(After scraping off the fuzzy part, you're left with the artichoke's heart, which many people think is the best part, as it's very tender and juicy.)

 Recipe Tips and Substitutions

-- Of course I think steamed artichokes are fantastic with the Lemon Beurre Blanc, but you can dip the leaves into plain melted butter, hollandaise, or even eat them on their own.
+- Of course I think steamed artichokes are fantastic with the Lemon Beurre Blanc, but you can dip the leaves into plain melted butter, garlic butter, hollandaise sauce, or even eat them on their own.

 - If you don't have a proper steamer basket, here are a few ideas for how to make one.